argonne-lcf/ALCF_Hands_on_HPC_Workshop/data_science/ai_ml_profiling/profiling_pytorch.md

 ![Attention Compile](./figures/attention_compile.png)

-We see that, the highest duration call of `Attention` in the modes are different by ~5 ms, compiled being lower.
+We see that, the highest duration call of `Attention` in the modes are different by ~25 us, eager being lower.

-Whereas, in the case of the `linear layer`, the highest duration call in the eager mode is ~48 ms vs ~2 ms!!
-But the subsequent calls are almost ~2x higher in the compiled case (~700 ms vs. ~310 ms).
+Whereas, in the case of the `linear layer`, the highest duration call in the eager mode is ~1.5 ms vs ~856 us!!
+And the lowest recorded call is ~146 us, very close to each other.

 ![Linear Eager](./figures/linear_eager.png)